Before deploying Webex Video Mesh Nodes, consider the following factors:

 The Video Mesh cluster can send the video of up to six endpoints per meeting to Webex in the cascade link.
 Each endpoint may send more than one stream and/or resolution (multistream capabilities).

 The example deployment in Figure 4-5 shows a Webex meeting with eight participants.
 Seven participants are using Webex Teams endpoints that are connected to the corporate network, and one participant is roaming.

 The seven Webex Teams endpoints on the corporate network in Figure 4-5 have registered to the Video Mesh cluster, and the roaming Webex Teams endpoint has registered to the Webex cloud media services.
 Because there is a roaming participant, the Video Mesh cluster will create a media cascade link to Webex.
 The cascade link can carry a maximum of six participant’s audio/video streams to Webex.
 In this scenario there are seven meeting participants sending media to the Video Mesh cluster.
-The cascade link will carry the last six active speakers' audio/video streams from the Video Mesh cluster to Webex, and it will carry one video stream from Webex to the Video Mesh cluster (because there is only one roaming Webex Teams endpoint in this scenario).
-Note that the cascade link from Webex to the Video Mesh cluster can also carry a maximum of six participant’s audio/video streams.
+The cascade link will carry the last six active speakers' video streams from the Video Mesh cluster to Webex, and it will carry one participant’s video from Webex to the Video Mesh cluster (because there is only one roaming Webex Teams endpoint in this scenario).
+Note that the cascade link from Webex to the Video Mesh cluster can also carry a maximum of six participant’s video.

 The following considerations apply to Video Mesh clusters and cascade links:

 - The Video Mesh cluster provides more bandwidth savings at the Internet edge as the number of on-premises participants in a single meeting increases above six.

 - Each participant’s device can send multiple streams, depending on the video layout requested by the devices.